Wanda Guyton: WNBA

 Guyton's professional basketball career, came full circle, when she returned to the US, after being selected by the Houston Comets in the first round (No. 5 overall) in the 1997 WNBA Elite Draft.
-She was waived by Houston on June 8, 1999, but not before becoming a two time WNBA champion, as a member of the back to back WNBA Championship Houston Comets teams of 1997 and 1998.
-And, soon after signed by the Detroit Shock on July 28, 1999.
-Wanda was waived by Detroit on May 22, 2000.
+Her debut game was played on June 21, 1997 in a 76 - 56 win over the Cleveland Rockers where she recorded 4 points, 3 rebounds and 1 block.
+Guyton would average 6.1 points and 5.4 rebounds as a starter for the Comets in her rookie season and won a championship with the club in the inaugural WNBA Finals.